Anthony Davis: Personal life

 Davis is the son of Anthony Davis Sr. Davis Sr. is 6 ft 3 in, and his mother, Erainer, is 6 ft 1 in.
 He has a twin sister, Antoinette and an older sister, Lesha who played basketball at Daley College.
 He has cousins named Jarvis, Marshaun and Keith Chamberlain.
-Keith has played professional basketball in Germany and Latvia and their father, Keith Sr., served as Davis' elementary school athletic director.
+Keith has played professional basketball in Germany and Latvia and their father, Keith Sr., served as Davis's elementary school athletic director.

-Davis married Marlen P on September 18, 2021.
-They have one daughter together.
+Davis married Marlen Polanco on September 18, 2021.
+They have three children together.

 On June 15, 2012, he signed with Arn Tellem and Thad Foucher of the Wasserman Media Group as his agents.
 Tellem left to become an NBA executive in 2015, and Davis signed with Rich Paul of Klutch Sports Group in 2018.
 Davis trademarked his unibrow sayings "Fear The Brow" and "Raise The Brow" in June 2012.
 In 2014, he launched AD's Flight Academy, which holds charitable events in the Greater-New Orleans area.